OSGeo/PROJ/docs/source/community/rfc/rfc-2.rst

     - `helmert_transformation`: table with all Helmert-based transformations.
     - `other_transformation`: table with other type of transformations.

 The main departure with the structure of the EPSG database is the split of the various coordinate operations over several tables.
-This was done mostly for human-readability as the EPSG organization into coordoperation, coordoperationmethod, coordoperationparam, coordoperationparamusage,
-    coordoperationparamvalue tables makes it hard to grasp at once all the parameters and values for a given operation.
+This was done mostly for human-readability as the EPSG organization of coordoperation, coordoperationmethod, coordoperationparam, coordoperationparamusage, coordoperationparamvalue tables makes it hard to grasp at once all the parameters and values for a given operation.

 Utilities